tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/install-openshift-using-anible-311.rst

    openshift-logging with NFS is not recommended.

-Perform the following steps to install a standalone OpenShift 3.11 cluster along with Contrail Networking using contrail-openshift-deployer.
+Perform the following steps to install a standalone OpenShift 3.11 cluster along with Tungsten Fabric using contrail-openshift-deployer.

 1.